baseapp/wpbase-cache/readme.txt

 - Ivan Kristianto
 - Vladimir Kolesnikov

-Visit our blog for more information on deployment of wordpress on varnish, nginx and php-fpm stack at [WPOven Blog](http://blog.wpoven.com).
+Visit our blog for more information on deployment of wordpress on varnish, nginx and php-fpm stack at [WPOven Blog](http://blog.wpoven.com/2013/08/03/wpbase-cache-plugin-features-and-advantages/).

+Please note that generally shared hosting don't have varnish + nginx as server software so this plugin will not work on shared hostings.

 == Installation ==